juusujanar/cloudflare-ddns/README.md

 Supports both IPv4 and IPv6, IPv6 can be turned off with the IPv6 variable.
 If you enable IPv6, you must also include IPv6_DNS_RECORD and your [Docker must have IPv6 connectivity](https://docs.docker.com/config/daemon/ipv6/).

 TTL can be set through an environment variable, but default is set to 1 hour.
+TTL 1 = CloudFlare automatic.

 Container is based on Alpine Linux 3.9 and uses cURL to carry out the requests.